 Their culture index showed people didn’t feel appreciation for their work.
 In high growth situations, the attention naturally shifts to becoming more customer centric.
 In time, this is one of the main culprits of a deteriorating employee experience.
 The high-pressure work environment and the stress of meeting strict deadlines were taking a toll on their management.

 They needed to focus on the well-being and morale of their employees in order to sustain.
 If they were successful, they knew they could improve the quality of the services they offered attracting a pool of loyal clients.

 After reading the Delivering Happiness book, their top leaders invited Jenn Lim to Dubai to tell her story.
-They proceeded with an intensive DH Masterclass where they learned about happiness culture, the science of happiness, and positive psychology.
-“We were infected by this idea,” says Sofiya Akmesheva, Corporate Event Manager, and later, Head of The Happiness Department.
+They proceeded with an intensive DH Experience where they learned about happiness culture, the science of happiness, and positive psychology.
+“We were infected by this idea,” says Sofiya Akmesheva, Corporate Event Manager and later Head of The Happiness Department.

 It was not an easy feat because DH coach|sultants® came into the organization during a change in leadership.
 The values of the two leaders had to meet in the middle, and they also had to align with the entire organization.

 The DH team divided the project into phases.
 They began with the define phase, a very crucial part in order to assess the existing culture of the company and how happy employees were at work.
 The coach|sultants® refreshed the team’s values, established their behaviors, and validated them through a voting process within the entire company.